Paraffin wax: Properties

 Paraffin wax is mostly found as a white, odorless, flavourless, waxy solid, with a typical melting point between about 46 and 68 °C, and a density of around 900 kg/m^{3}.
 It is insoluble in water, but soluble in ether, benzene, and certain esters.
 Paraffin is unaffected by most common chemical reagents but burns readily.
 Its heat of combustion is 42 MJ/kg.

 The hydrocarbon C_{31}H_{64} is a typical component of paraffin wax.

 Paraffin wax is an excellent electrical insulator, with a resistivity of between 10^{13} and 10^{17} ohm-metre.
 This is better than nearly all other materials except some plastics (notably PTFE).
 It is an effective neutron moderator and was used in James Chadwick's 1932 experiments to identify the neutron.

 Paraffin wax is an excellent material for storing heat, with a specific heat capacity of 2.14–2.9 J⋅g^{−1}⋅K^{−1} (joules per gram per kelvin) and a heat of fusion of 200–220 J⋅g^{−1}.
 Paraffin wax phase-change cooling coupled with retractable radiators was used to cool the electronics of the Lunar Roving Vehicle during the crewed missions to the Moon in the early 1970s.
 Wax expands considerably when it melts and so is used in wax element thermostats for industrial, domestic and, particularly, automobile purposes.

 If pure paraffin wax is heated in a partially open glass vessel until it nears the flash point and then rapidly cooled, its vapors may autoignite as result of reaching boiling liquid pressure.

 History

-Paraffin wax was first created in 1830 by German chemist Karl von Reichenbach when he attempted to develop a method to efficiently separate and refine waxy substances naturally occurring in petroleum.
+Paraffin wax was first created in 1830 by German chemist Carl Reichenbach when he attempted to develop a method to efficiently separate and refine waxy substances naturally occurring in petroleum.
 Paraffin represented a major advance in the candle-making industry because it burned cleanly and was cheaper to manufacture than other candle fuels such as beeswax and tallow.
 Paraffin wax initially suffered from a low melting point.
 This was remedied by adding stearic acid.
 The production of paraffin wax enjoyed a boom in the early 20th century due to the growth of the oil and meatpacking industries, which created paraffin and stearic acid as byproducts.